Are you considering a new podcast or upgrading your equipment for an existing one?

 - Audio Hijack Pro 2.
 I use this to record the audio directly from Skype as I am recording interviews.
 It can also record audio from Safari.
 I highly recommend it.

 - Audacity.
-I’ve been using this free, open-source audio editing software since I began podcasting in 2005.
+I’ve been using this free podcast editing software since I began podcasting in 2005.
 I love it!

 41. Ryan Hanley

 - Audio Technica at2020 microphone when I’m in the office.
 When I’m on the road I use my iPhone.

 - Audacity: I’ve used Audacity to edit all 101 episodes of my show.

 - Google Hangouts: My favorite tool for producing a unique podcast experience is Google Hangouts on Air.
 The ability to bring in a live audience directly into the conversation and connect them with guests creates raw, unscripted feel that my podcast audience loves.
 In the first month after transitioning my podcast interviews from Skype to Google Hangouts on Air my overall podcast downloads tripled.”